Our shearling jacket: what I saw during production in the Parisian workshop

 That of proximity: geographical, cultural and above all human proximity.

-man works on leather jacket
+man working on leather jacket

 And... it gave me a certain pride .

-Of course, we are very proud of each of our clothes, but we must admit that there is sometimes a more "distant" feeling...
+Of course, we are very proud of each of our clothes, but we must admit that sometimes there is a more "distant" feeling...

-Whereas here, this jacket is made in the middle of Paris, 4 km from our offices.
+While this jacket is made in the middle of Paris, 4 km from our offices.
 Yes, 4 km.

-young female model maker smiling
+young female modeler smiling

 A boss just for us

-Pattern making, as Anaïs would say, is a bit like the “architecture” of clothing.
+Modeling, as Anaïs would say, is a bit like the “architecture” of clothing.

 And working with a pattern maker, who makes a pattern just for us, rather than simply modifying existing bases, allows us to really go further.

-female pattern maker cutting pattern
+woman pattern maker cutting pattern

 Marlène, the designer of our jacket